Tigre, Buenos Aires: River

-Inter-island public transport is catered for by traditional-styled mahogany commuter launches.
+Inter-island public transport in the delta is catered for by traditional-styled mahogany commuter launches.

 Tourism

 Tigre is a tourist and weekend destination, reached by bus and train services, including the Tren de la Costa.

 The former “Puerto de Frutos”, or fruit market, is now a crafts fair located by the riverside.
 Attractions include antiques shops, riverside restaurants and bars, the casino, the Parque de la Costa, an amusement park, and its natural environment which make Tigre a tourist destination throughout the year.
 There are small hotels and upscale lodges, restaurants, teahouses and picnic sites.

 English-style rowing clubs, a number of marinas, dwellings and mansions from the “Belle Époque”, such as the Tigre Club, are in the area.
 The Tigre Club building is now the Museo de Arte Tigre, housing an extensive collection of Argentine art.
 The Argentine Naval Museum, nearby, features items from Argentine naval history with an emphasis on the Guerra de las Malvinas.
 It also has the log-book from HMS Beagle.
 There is also a museum dedicated to mate.

 Tigre is the starting point for a visit to the Paraná Delta.
 A number of companies offer sightseeing trips through its inter-connecting rivers and streams, some extending as far as Martín García Island.